 I found this great bowl just for guacamole.
 It keeps the dip fresh for more than a day, if you have any leftovers!
 But with this recipe, leftovers are rare.
 A few drops of lime juice also helps to reduce the browning.
 This recipe is very adaptable.
 Make sure you taste along the way.
 Avocados are bland and take on several flavors.
 Add extra garlic, pepper, cayenne or lime juice.
 Serve with a big bowl of chips and your guests will be very happy!

 1 tablespoon fresh lime juice

-½ teaspoon granulated garlic or one clove grated fresh garlic
+½ teaspoon granulated garlic or one small clove grated fresh garlic

 ½ teaspoon granulated onion

 Slice the avocados in half, remove the pit and dice into a medium sized bowl.
 Add all the other ingredients, reserving a few drops of lime juice.
 Use a fork or masher to blend everything in completely.
 Taste and adjust seasonings as needed.
 Drizzle the reserved lime juice and cover the dip with plastic wrap.
 Chill for 1 to 2 hours before serving.